npysklyw/alz-class/README.md

 A machine learning project with the goal of classifying different stages of Alzheimer's based on images

 The jupyter notebook contains a VGG-16 model used to classify stages of Alzheimers.
 Weights that I have trained can be downloaded from http://www.mediafire.com/file/jrf51v6ktj1qufb/file.

+Future plans are to deploy our model to a site.